Why Christmas is the best time to visit Disneyland Paris

 it’s a Small World goes carolling

 Closed for a week between the Halloween and Christmas season, it’s a Small World adds a touch of Christmas Magic to the children of the world.
 You can even hear them singing Christmas carols in their native language.
-Stay tuned for our ride video, on Youtube in the very near future.
-Click subscribe and the bell to get notifications for new videos.

 If the Main Street decorations weren’t enough to fill your SD card, then take a walk around the rest of the park and see what Christmas additions you can find throughout.
 The minute you walk through the gates, particularly at night, it is a complete feast of Christmas decorations wherever you look.
 Every little corner, particularly in the Main Street leading up to the Castle, has been taken care of.
 Not only that, but inside of restaurants, shops and even the Disney hotels decorations have been put up all around.